 I’m currently wearing:

-This year, I treated myself to the MYSHELTER Rain Jacket after trying it out at run club last year.
+For real wet weather, I treated myself to the MYSHELTER Rain Jacket after trying it out at adidas runners run club.
 When it comes to wind and rain, you won’t find anything better.
 It also went down a storm on my Instagram – I got so many comments and messages about it (oh, and pun intended! haha).

-I have also recently gotten the UA Armour Down Hooded Jacket which says that it’s crazy-warm, light, and still lets you move like an athlete.
-So I image should it be cold enough, I could run in it.
+I have also have the UA Armour Down Hooded Jacket which is crazy-warm, light, and still lets you move like an athlete.
+I mostly use this as a layer when I’m racing cyclocross though, rather than for running.

 When you check the weather, don’t just look at the temperature.
 You should check for the wind chill factor as that can make it feel quite a but colder than the actual temperature.
 A wind resistant jacket will keep you protected from the wind and help keep you warmer.